 Which data collection points do you think are most important?

-- Daily unique visitors to the site
+- Daily unique visits to your site

 - Bounce rate